About Us

 Valeria Bell, Herbert’s wife, began working at the store in 1965.
 Her book interests included fine woodcuts, mysteries, and labor history.
 With her penchant for organization, she kept the shelves tidy, the bookkeeping on track for fifty years, purchased many private libraries, and generously shared her expertise.
 She died November 5th, 2022, and will be greatly missed by those whose lives she touched.

 Emma is Tärna’s daughter.
-She started off doing her homework in the back room in high school, progressing to summer and holiday help, received a degree in linguistics, and now she has returned to university for graduate studies.
+She started off doing her high school homework in our back room, progressing to summer and holiday help, received a degree in linguistics, and she has now returned to university for graduate studies.
 She catalogued a great deal of our rare book collections and shared her knowledge of contemporary literature and edgy true crime with our customers (and she knit that sweater!).

 With close to 20 years of bookselling experience, Kevin brings his eclectic knowledge of modern literature, nature writing and photography to offer great recommendations.
 Listen carefully for his subtle and quirky sense of humor, and watch for his artwork in some of our window displays.